OK, so your cruise countdown is on.

 But when you sit down to figure out those days ashore, you’re suddenly acutely aware that you have no idea which is the best way to spend those precious few hours off the ship.
 You know you want to get the most out of it because, well, you might not return to this particular port ever again.

-No worries, this seasoned traveler (and cruiser) is here to help.
-I’ve done all the research – and have sometimes learned the hard way – what to pack and not pack, and how to find the best excursions for less.
+This seasoned traveler (and cruiser) is here to help.
+I’ve done all the research – and have sometimes learned the hard way – how to find the best excursions for less.

 First off, let’s talk about the night before your cruise: